snick512/Cloudflare/README.md

 # Cloudflare Zone Management tool
  A Cloudflare tool to manage the basics of zones using their direct API.
 An AI experiment.

+ It accepts 1 line commands, and outputs JSON as the result.

  The .sh is for a simple, terminal based interface style, and remains open until terminated.

  # Contributions